 Age-related macular degeneration (AMD) affects a tiny part of the retina at the back of your eye, called the macula.

 This page contains a summary of our information on AMD.
-To read our full information, download our Understanding AMD guide, which is accredited by the Royal College of Ophthalmologists:
+To read our full information, download our Understanding age-related macular degeneration booklet, which is accredited by the Royal College of Ophthalmologists: